Osiris-Team/Osiris-Team/dev_contract.md

 ## Payment logic

 There are different ways to handle payments (listed below), for different kinds of customers.
-For each payment type following terms also apply:
+For each payment logic following terms also apply:
 - The Client has 5 days to complete the payment upon receiving the invoice email or the due date.
     - Payment is deemed completed at the time the Developer receives confirmation by the payment processor.